rikulo/rikulo-docs/docs/Device_Services/Fundamentals.md

           new HelloWorld().run();
         }

-* After enabling the device's accessibility, you can use the globe variable [device](api:device) to access eight device services.
+* After enabling the device's accessibility, you can use the global variable [device](api:device) to access nine device services.
 For example, you can access the accelerometer by refer [device.accelerometer](api:device).
 Then you can register device event listener or call the accelerometer's method to access the motion sensor.

 	e.g. The following code shows an example that listens to the AccelerationEvent of the  accelerometer motion sensor and shows the acceleration value in x, y and z axis.